 There’s something really special about being near water.
 We know as Buffalonians that we’re lucky to have a lot of it surrounding us, and we surely don’t take it for granted during the warmer months when we can take advantage of it.
-The new Britesmith Brewing Company in Williamsville is conveniently located right on the creek that leads to Glen Falls, and the view from pretty much anywhere in the brewery extend immediate relaxation. ~*Those water vibes*~
+Britesmith Brewing Company in Williamsville is conveniently located right on the creek that leads to Glen Falls, and the view from pretty much anywhere in the brewery extend immediate relaxation. ~*Those water vibes*~

 There truly wasn’t a thing that I looked at on the menu that I didn’t want to order.
 Their menu features all the typical suspects – pretzel bites, nachos, mac and cheese, pierogies, wings, etc. – and a whole slew of non-typical suspects, all sure to please.
 We ordered the beet deviled eggs, the smoked trout dip, the wood-fired shishito peppers, a duck poutine special and the lobstah pizza.
 A pretty solid and brunchy sounding order despite no brunch menu, wouldn’t you agree?
 Order me up a cold brew coffee nitro draft and we’re in business.